Semistable Reduction of Plane Quartics: Hyperelliptic Curves

 \item[$r=1$:] The set of marked points $P=\{x_1\}$ is non-empty.
 By Lemma~\ref{lem:unique_2_inse}, since $C_c$ is reducible, the pointed curve $(C_c, P)$ cannot be hyperelliptic. \end{description} \end{description} \end{proof}

-\begin{remark} The four combinatorial types with a genus-$0$ core and three attached tails ($r=3$) are the only instances among all 42 stable types of genus $3$ where the hyperelliptic property depends on the characteristic.
-This follows from Proposition~\ref{prop:hyperelliptic_genus2}, which states that the characteristic is only relevant if a curve has a rational component that meets the rest of the curve only at separating nodes.
+\begin{remark} The four combinatorial types with a genus-$0$ core and three attached tails ($r=3$) are the only instances among all 42 stable types of genus $3$ where the hyperelliptic property depends on the characteristic-dependent condition in Definition~\ref{def:hyperelliptic}.
+This follows from Proposition~\ref{prop:hyperelliptic_genus2}, which states that this condition is relevant only if a curve has a rational component that meets the rest of the curve only at separating nodes.
 For a stable genus $3$ curve, the separating nodes are precisely the attachment points of $1$-tails (see Lemma~\ref{lem:core_tail_lemma}), and stability requires at least three such points on any rational component.
-These conditions force the curve to be of the type with three $1$-tails attached to a genus-0 core. \end{remark}
+These conditions force the curve to be of the type with three $1$-tails attached to a genus-$0$ core. \end{remark}

 We can now summarize the classification of hyperelliptic stable curves of genus $3$.

 \begin{proposition}[Hyperelliptic Classification for Genus 3] Let $C$ be a stable curve of genus $3$ and let $C_c$ be its core.
 The hyperelliptic property of $C$ can be characterized based on its combinatorial type and, in some cases, the underlying field characteristic or the curve's specific geometry.
 The 42 combinatorial types are classified as follows: \begin{enumerate}[label=\StatementListLabel] \item \textbf{Combinatorially Hyperelliptic (15 types):} If the core $C_c$ is 2-separable, then $C$ is always hyperelliptic, regardless of the characteristic or the geometric moduli.